cfabianski/cfabianski.github.io/_posts/2014-10-23-how-to-represent-a-world-tree-structure.md

 The `WITH RECURSIVE` part will create a temporary table with the `point_of_interest_id` and the `country_id` as an output.
 We will then be able to use that table as any other table into another query.

-That works, but we have to admit that is going to be painful at some point :smile:
+That works, but at some point, we had to admit it was painful.

 ### Slow is slow